Giorgiosaud/giorgiosaud.io/src/content/notes/paginator-in-astro.md

 ---
 draft: false
+selfHealing: "000009"
 title: "Paginator in astro"
-snippet: "Paginate a website in Astro or any other framework like next.js or nuxt is a challenge but not because is difficult to implement but because is difficult to understand, in this post i will try to illustrate how the paginator of this website was made."
+resume: "Paginate a website in Astro or any other framework like next.js or nuxt is a challenge but not because is difficult to implement but because is difficult to understand, in this post i will try to illustrate how the paginator of this website was made."
 image: {
     src: "paginator",
     alt: "Full pages with an indiator"
 }
 publishDate: "2024-05-21 09:45"
 category: "Development"
-author: "Giorgio Saud"
+author: "jorge-saud"
 tags: [astro,next, nuxt, frontent, backend]
 ---